-- commitment fees, renewal fees and will remit 25% of such fees to the Trust calculated on the Trust's investment amount; and - b.
+- 9. Loan Servicing Fees: 0.25% per annum on the principal amount of each Mortgage Investment (other than syndicated loans serviced by third parties).
+The Loan Servicing Fee will be calculated as spread interest and deducted from the first interest received on a mortgage investment.
+Mortgage servicing fees will be payable as to 1/12 monthly based on the receipt of interest payments from borrowers.
+Loan Servicing Fees will not be payable in respect of the Trust's cash balances or Non-Performing Loans held by the Trust, except that the Manager shall be entitled to retain any overnight float interest on all accounts maintained by the Manager in connection with the servicing of the Trust's Mortgage Investments.
+The Manager will retain all overnight float interest and related loan servicing fees as charged such as advance fees, discharge statement fees, realty tax escrow account charges, late payment and dishonored payment charge fees, and all other such fees as charged by a loan servicing agent.
+This will only apply to the Mortgage Investments of the Trust. - 10.
+Origination, Commitment & Discharge Fees and Profit Sharing Fees: The Manager shall remit to the Trust: - a.
+25% of all originating fees, commitment fees and renewal fees it receives from borrowers on mortgages it originates for the Trust (prorated to reflect the Trust's participation in the investment).
+The Manager will retain 100% of all originating fees, commitment fees, renewal fees and will remit 25% of such fees to the Trust calculated on the Trust's investment amount; and - b.
 75% of any profit sharing, discharge fees, participation fees and profit made on discounted debt that the Mortgage Banker receives in respect of all Non-Conventional Mortgages and Special Profit Transactions it originates for the Trust (with an 8.0% annual preferential return to be given to the Trust on the Trust's investment amount prior to the Manager receiving its share of such fees).
 The Manager shall retain 100% of all servicing charges paid by borrowers which are not identified above, including, without limitation, discharge statement administration fees and all fees identified. - 11.
 Term and Termination: Initial term of ten years with automatic renewal for successive five year terms.
-The Trust may terminate the Agreement any time after November 1, 2025 other than for cause upon the approval of two-thirds of the votes cast by unitholders at a meeting and upon 24 months prior written notice.
+The Trust may terminate the Agreement any time after November 1, 2030 other than for cause upon the approval of two-thirds of the votes cast by unitholders at a meeting and upon 24 months prior written notice.
 Upon termination, the Trust shall pay to the Manager the following: - a.
 2% of the Gross Invested Assets of the Properties and the Trust's other assets; and - b. any amounts which would have been earned by the Manager under the Agreement for the uncompleted portion of the term (the "Termination Payment").

-The Trust entered into an agreement with an entity related to the Asset manager of the Trust, to borrow CAD \$16 million to be used for the Second Houston, TX acquisition and Preferred Capital Investment.
+The Trust entered into an agreement with an entity related to the Asset manager of the Trust, to borrow CAD \$16 million.
 Terms of the Bridge Loan are described in note 7 of these condensed consolidated interim financial statements.
-During the three months ended March 31, 2024, the Trust paid \$nil of interest associated with the Bridge Loan.
-As at March 31, 2024, the balance on the Bridge Loan was \$nil.
+During the three and six months ended June 30, 2024, the Trust paid \$nil interest associated with the Bridge Loan.
+As at June 30, 2024, the Bridge loan has been discharged.

-For the three months ended March 31, 2024, asset management fees were \$239,100 (March 31, 2023 - \$365,180) and property management fees were \$24,511 (March 31, 2023 - \$24,905).
+For the three months ended June 30, 2024, asset management fees were \$232,790 (June 30, 2023 - \$298,072) and property management fees were \$13,960 (June 30, 2023 - \$26,004).